mapsync/grayson-advisory2/site/content/post/closed-monday-november-11th.md

   GUC office will be closed Monday, November 11, 2024
 image: /img/veteran-s-day-clip.jpg
 ---
 Grayson Utilities Commission office will be closed Monday, November 11, 2024 in honor of Veteran's Day.
-Thank you Veteran's for your service.
+Thank you Veterans for your service.